 The gears on a mini bike help to power the bike.
 The engine is only so strong; without gears, the mini bike would be limited to a single speed.

-This is perfect for when you want to open up the throttle and let the bike rip.
+This is ideal for those times when you just want to let the bike rip.

 Do Mini Bikes Have Transmissions?

-The more gears a mini bike has, the more expensive it will be.
-Mini bikes typically have either manual or automatic transmissions.
+Generally speaking, the more gears a mini bike has, the more it will cost.
+Mini motorcycles can be found with either a manual or an automated gearbox.

 An automatic transmission does all the work for you.
 To change gears, twist the throttle, and the transmission will do the rest.